CLERY Act and Security Report

 - Campus crime statistics for the past three years, including arrests for drug, alcohol and weapons violations, are contained in the guide.
 Policies and statistics about sexual assaults are included along with details of the support services available for victims.
 The guide provides crime prevention tips, web sites for sex offender lists and clear instructions about getting help or reporting a crime.

-You may review and/or download the information from the guide on the OSU Campus Safety
+You may review and/or download the information from the guide on the OSU Campus Safety website by clicking on the button below.

-If you do not have access to a computer and would like a printed copy of the report, you can pick up a copy at the OSU Security Department located in the C.A.M.E. building at 1111 West 17th Street, Tulsa, OK, 74107.
+If you do not have access to a computer and would like a printed copy of the report, you can pick up a copy at the OSU Security Department located in the Phoenix building at 1111 West 17th Street, Tulsa, OK, 74107.

 Definitions of Criminal Offenses